Indamix/real-shadow/README.md

 ```

 ---
-If you suppose that the usage of Real Shadow is unclear, feel free to contact me.
+If you suppose that the usage of Real Shadow is unclear or have something to say, feel free to [contact me](http://indamix.github.io).